 6)🦁 Asiatic Lion

-The Asiatic Lion is probably the most famous animal in India after the Bengal Tiger.
+The Asiatic Lion is probably one of the most famous animals in India after the Bengal Tiger.
 The Asiatic lion is the only kind of lion you will see outside of Africa and India is the only place where you will find.

 Inside the country the things aren´t going well neither, as there are only 400 to 500 of them in the wild and their only habitat is the Gir National park in Gujarat.
 Therefore, if you are planning to see the Asiatic lion, Gujarat will be your only option!